 We are evaluating the effect of a patch-burn grazing management strategy on avian breeding community composition.
-Our treatment structure includes four replicates of the following: (1) seasonlong grazing, (2) seasonlong grazing with dormant-season patch-burning (one-fourth of the pasture) at a four-year return interval and (3) seasonlong grazing with dormant-season (oneeighth of the pasture) and growing-season (one-eighth of the pasture) patch-burning at a four-year return interval.
-Here we present preliminary results following one year of study.
+Our treatment structure consists of four replicates of the following: (1) season-long grazing, (2) season-long grazing with dormant-season patch burning (one fourth of pasture) at a four-year return interval, (3) season-long grazing with dormant-season (one-eighth of pasture) and growing-season (one-eighth of pasture) patch burning at a four-year return interval, and (4) twice-over rotational grazing.
+Here we present preliminary results following two years of study.